caspar

 what is caspar?

-caspar offers Makefile snippets for common tasks, like installing configuration files and other stuff you've got under version control, or typesetting LaTeX, POD, DocBook XML and DocBook SGML documents.
+caspar offers Makefile snippets for common tasks, like installing configuration files and other stuff you've got under version control, or typesetting documents.

 Take a look at the caspar and caspar-typesetting manpages for more details about caspar.
 Take a look at the documentation area for even more gory details.